 - Pisac Market

-We will pick you from your hotel at 8am in our private van to start your journey towards Sacred Valley in the direction of the Large White Christ Cross at the top of the hill, called Cristo Blanco (White Christ) that shines 24 hours a day over Cusco.
-There we start our tour at the famous archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
-Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the northeast section of Cusco City on the way to Sacred Valley.
+We will pick you up from your hotel at 8am in our private van to start our journey towards Sacred Valley in the direction of the Large White Christ at the top of the hill, called Cristo Blanco (White Christ) that shines 24 hours a day over Cusco.
+There, we start our tour at the famous archaeological site of Sacsayhuaman, with its impressive Inca architecture, which dominates the city.
+Finally, we explore the archaeological sites of Q’enqo, Pucapucara and Tambomachay, which are located in the northeast section of Cusco on the way to the Sacred Valley.

-On our way, again to Pisac we stop to enjoy Ccochahuasi Animal Sanctuary, which has a variety of endangered Peruvian animals including a Peruvian Puma, and the great Condor, the national bird of Peru.
-Then we are off to the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
+On our way, to Pisac, we stop to enjoy Ccochahuasi Animal Sanctuary, which has a variety of endangered Peruvian animals including a Peruvian Puma, and the great Condor, the national bird of Peru.
+Then, we are off to the mirador of Taray to enjoy a classic view of the Urubamba valley with crops dressing the mountains like a carpet.
 Onward, we drive to the archaeological site of Pisac, one of the finest remaining Inca archeological sites in the country.
-There we explore the Inca tunnel and the Sacred Temple Complex constructed from exquisitely carved pink granite of this important citadel.
-You will explore one of the biggest Inca cemeteries with more than 2000 tombs and admire the incredible farming terraces carved into the mountain.
-Here we will spend more than 2 hours, exploring the Inca city.
+There, we explore the Inca tunnel and the Sacred Temple Complex constructed from exquisitely carved pink granite of this important citadel.
+You will explore one of the biggest Inca cemeteries with more than 2,000 tombs and admire the incredible farming terraces carved into the mountain.
+Here, we will spend more than 2 hours, exploring this Inca city.

-Then we head to the colourful market of Pisac, in the quaint Inca Village that is famous for its being the largest pre-Columbian style handicraft and textile market in the region of Cusco.
-At the colorful Inca market in Pisac, you will be able to appreciate a mixture of colors and Inca Culture and Tradition.
+Then, we head towards the colorful market of Pisac, that is famous for its being the largest pre-Columbian style handicraft and textile market within the region of Cusco.
+At this colorful Inca market , you will be able to appreciate a mixture of colors and Inca culture and tradition.
 You will have plenty of opportunities to test your bartering skills, interact with the local artisans and purchase their hand-made souvenirs.
-You will discover Alpaca goods of all types, such as sweater, shawls, hats, gloves, spreads and much more, woven textile rugs, a huge silver jewelry market much of which is made right there, decorations, alpaca rugs, art work and trinkets of all types.
-Be sure to try out fresh made pizza and empanadas made en large old fashion Inca ovens.
-There you can stop for lunch and try out all of the local food.
+You will discover Alpaca goods of all types, such as sweaters, shawls, hats, gloves, spreads and much more, woven textile rugs, a huge silver jewelry market much of which is made right there, decorations, alpaca rugs, art work and trinkets of all types.
+Be sure to try out fresh made pizza and empanadas made in a large old fashion Inca ovens.
+There, you can stop for lunch and try out all of the local food.
 We will return to Cusco around 4 or 5pm in the evening.

 Sacsayhuaman (which means ‘satisfied falcon’) is one of the most impressive sites built by the Incas.
 It is generally referred to as a fortress; however it is not certain what its main function was in reality.
 Current research suggests that it was more likely used as a temple, as Inca tombs have been discovered in the area.
 The site is a marvellous archeological feat; even now after it was destroyed, one can only imagine its greatness when it stood in its full glory.
 The stones in the wall are incredible and the largest one weighs 128 tons.